-- i) The gelatinous mass effectively excluded salts, with zero sulphate ion being detected. - ii) The water bending modes are absent from the gelatinous spectra. - iii) The water stretching modes of the marine creatures are highly modified from the typical five band liquid pentamer structure.
+- The gelatinous mass effectively excluded salts, with zero sulphate ion being detected. - ii) The water bending modes are absent from the spectra of the mesoglea.

+iii) The water stretching modes of the marine creatures are highly modified from the typical five band liquid water spectrum.

-Quantization of these differences remains difficult, although not intractible, using a MATLAB multi step post-processing algorithm.
+Quantization of these differences remains difficult, although not intractable, using a MATLAB multi step post-processing algorithm.
 The gelatinous creatures' stretching regime can be decomposed into just three peaks, with the remaining two peaks typically observable in liquid water either sufficiently damped or fully absent in the creatures' bodies.

-Comparing to spectra of gelatin derived from bovine sources, there is a similar lack of bending modes, but also a strong fluorescence which had been completely absent in the jellies' mesoglea.
+Comparing to spectra of gelatin derived from bovine collagen, there is a similar lack of bending modes, but also a strong fluorescence which had been completely absent in the jellies' mesoglea.
 The lack of fluorescence in the marine gel suggests a very different chemical composition in the gel-forming component that provides maximum flexibility of movement with minimal expenditure of chemical energy.

-Rather than using the old processing technique whereby custom scripts were written for each chemical analysis and comparison spectra were taken for baseline subtraction, a generalized spectrum analysis tool with a GUI environment was developed that allows the user to start from raw data and produce fits for up to five gaussian curves.
+Rather than using the old processing technique whereby custom scripts were written for each chemical analysis and comparison spectra were taken for baseline subtraction, a generalized spectrum analysis tool using a GUI environment was developed that allows the user to start from raw data and produce fits to the spectra with as many as five Gaussian curves.